jtodd-sourcecode/bcelection2024-site/README.md

 # BC Electoral Districts Map Website

 ## Project Overview
-This project is a web-based interactive map of British Columbia’s electoral districts, allowing users to click on each district and be redirected to a corresponding Perplexity page with more information about that district.
+This project is a web-based interactive map of British Columbia’s electoral districts, allowing users to click on each district or marker to learn more information about it.
+I built it to help me understand the election, and I thought it might be helpful to others too.
+I've done my best to keep the information factual and unbiassed.
 The site was built using **Mapbox** and **Perplexity.ai**, and is hosted on **GitHub Pages**.

 ## Key Features
 - **Interactive map**: Displays electoral districts of BC with clickable regions and markers.